Neil Solomons Sells 10,000 Shares of Aurinia Pharmaceuticals Inc (TSE:AUP) Stock

-Aurinia Pharmaceuticals (TSE:AUP) (NASDAQ:AUPH) last announced its quarterly earnings results on Thursday, May 14th.
-The company reported C($0.20) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of C($0.27) by C$0.07.
-The firm had revenue of C$0.04 million for the quarter, compared to analyst estimates of C$0.08 million.
-On average, research analysts expect that Aurinia Pharmaceuticals Inc will post -0.6000001 earnings per share for the current year.
+Aurinia Pharmaceuticals (TSE:AUP) (NASDAQ:AUPH) last posted its quarterly earnings results on Thursday, May 14th.
+The company reported C($0.20) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of C($0.27) by C$0.07.
+The business had revenue of C$0.04 million during the quarter, compared to analyst estimates of C$0.08 million.
+On average, analysts expect that Aurinia Pharmaceuticals Inc will post -0.6000001 EPS for the current year.

 Aurinia Pharmaceuticals Inc, a clinical stage biopharmaceutical company, engages in the research, development, and commercialization of therapeutic drugs for the treatment of autoimmune diseases in Canada, the United States, China, and Switzerland.
 The company is developing voclosporin, a calcineurin inhibitor for the treatment of lupus nephritis, dry eye syndrome, and focal segmental glomerulosclerosis.